42juododranoel/tosod-engine/README.md

 - [x] Create the `application` app, responsible for storing all application-level constants and switching between `menu` and `game`
 - [x] Create a testing framework THE RIGHT WAY (the Pytest way, with fixtures and parametrizing), because code without tests is legacy by design even in gamedev
 - [ ] (in progress) Create the `menu` app, which should greet users and provide them with start/continue/exit features
+- [ ] (in progress) Create a framework to separate different projects with default project being available over overriding
 - [ ] Create the `game` app, which should store everything related to plot progress, entities, locations and many other things
 - [ ] Create the `orders` app, which should execute scripted sequences, such as starting slideshows, commanding entities, changing locations, running dialogs, etc
 - [ ] Create the `location` app, which should render location, with tilesets and layers